Metlokitok/Web-Development-Learnings/README.md

 # Web-Development-Learnings
-A compilation of mini projects for learning web development
+Hello!

+This repository contains multiple mini projects that are related to web development.
+More projects will be added as time goes on, so stay tuned!